JoshuaACasey/personalsite/content/posts/2019-08-11_why-did-i-start-blogging.md

 date = "2019-08-11"
 lastmod = "2019-08-19"
 category = "blog"
-tags = "personal"
+tags = ["personal", "journal"]
-keywords = ["blogging", "writing", "wordpress", "tumblr", "english class", "writing fiction"]
+keywords = ["blogging", "writing", "wordpress", "tumblr", "english", "fiction"]
 +++

 Over the years of my life I have tried many times to start blogging and do it on a frequent basis.
 All previous attempts have never really been a success.
 There are a couple of reasons why I decided to start writing blog posts on this website.
 The first reason is that I host this website myself (for free).
 I don't have to rely on Wordpress or Tumblr or any other blogging platform.